dusk-network/docs-public/src/content/docs/learn/glossary.md

 #### Succinct Attestation

-[Succinct Attestation](/learn/deep-dive/succinct-attestation) is aunique Proof-of-Stake consensus algorithm developed by Dusk which allows network participants to compete for block producer rights.
+[Succinct Attestation](/learn/deep-dive/succinct-attestation) is a unique Proof-of-Stake consensus algorithm developed by Dusk which allows network participants to compete for block producer rights.

 #### W3sper SDK